LOW INTEREST SMALL BUSINESS FUNDING

-Low-interest business loan options include SBA loans and online loans.
+Low-interest business funding options include SBA funding and online funding.
 As a business owner with good personal credit and strong financials, it’s easier to qualify for cheap financing — meaning you can borrow money at a lower annual percentage rate.
 APR is an accurate measure of the cost of financing.

-SBA loans are by far your best bet for the lowest possible rates if your business is strong.
-With the SBA guaranteeing 75% to 85% of the financing, lenders can offer SBA loan rates of about 7% to 9% that are based on the prime rate.
+SBA funding are by far your best bet for the lowest possible rates if your business is strong.
+With the SBA guaranteeing 75% to 85% of the financing, funders can offer SBA funding rates of about 7% to 9% that are based on the prime rate.
 But the application process is a major time commitment — we’re talking months — and small-business owners may not have time for that.

 If you’ve been in business less than two years

-Many traditional lenders, such as banks, require at least two years of business history to qualify for a loan.
+Many traditional funders, such as banks, require at least two years of business history to qualify for funding.

 If you’ve been in business two or more years

 With two years in business, you may have an additional financing option that comes with competitive rates and quick funding.